SMLC-NYSBC/TARDIS/docs/usage/2d_membrane.rst

     tardis

-This will display the TARDIS interface and show available options or available updates.
+This will display the TARDIS interface and show available options.

 .. image:: ../resources/main_tardis.jpg
   :width: 512